grpc/proposal/A27-xds-global-load-balancing.md

           - The `address` field must be set to an IPv4 or IPv6 address.
           - The `port_value` field must be set.
 - The `policy.drop_overloads` field may be set.

-FIXME: Is this true?
-Need to resolve internal discussion and decide whether to remove this before merging this gRFC.
-- The `policy.disable_overprovisioning` field must be set to true.
+- Note: The `policy.overprovisioning_factor` field will be ignored if set; see description of the EDS LB policy above for details.

 ## Rationale